williamd1k0/williamd1k0.github.io/_posts/2017-10-25-godot-engine-pixelart.md

 color: '#99e9fe'
 ---

+>This article covers only the Godot Engine 2.

 ## Once Upon a Time

 First of all, if you fell here and don’t know the Godot Engine, it’s an awesome game engine (and it is free and open-source).
 You can see more on the [official website](https://godotengine.org/){:target="_blank"}.